 It’s true, there’s always a huge party going on here, but there are quite a few hotels on Bourbon Street where you can escape the madness.

 For those interested in being near the action but not necessarily right in the middle of it all, there are also plenty of excellent French Quarter hotels nearby.

-In this guide, we’ll take a look at 10 of the best hotels on Bourbon Street (or at least nearby) to help you plan that dream trip to New Orleans.
-But first, let’s learn a bit about the legendary Bourbon Street.
+In this guide, we’ll take a look at 10 of the best hotels on Bourbon Street (and nearby) to help you plan that dream trip to New Orleans.

 An Introduction to Bourbon Street

 There’s no doubt that Bourbon Street is the most iconic street in New Orleans.
 Located in the city’s historic French Quarter, Bourbon Street stretches for 13 city blocks from Canal Street to Esplanade Avenue.

 In a city famous for its rowdy nightlife, epic Mardi Gras celebrations, and other awesome festivals, Bourbon Street is definitely party central.